Unique Features That Make HZZK The Solution

 - Can operate successfully without access to the electrical grid.

 - Diesel and solar can be used as a power source day and night.

 - Brick production requirements (output demand) determines the size/footprint of the kiln i.e. an increase or decrease in the number of kiln chambers.

 - Kiln design can be adjusted to allow for forklift setting and removal of fired bricks.

 - Doors/wickets can also be altered in their size and sealing mechanisation, depending on kiln requirements including to allow for truck access.

-- Increase in mechanisation/machine automation systems reduces handling of bricks and reduces risk of associated damage.
+- An increase in mechanisation/machine automation systems reduces the handling of bricks and reduces the risk of associated damage.

 - Automatic fuel feeders can be incorporated into the kiln design, providing mechanised fuel distribution.